MachinaSphere.com

 You Might Also Like

-SpaceX Falcon 9 Starlink 6-93 Launch
+SpaceX Falcon 9 Launches MTG-S1

-SpaceX Falcon 9 Starlink 6-91 Launch
+SpaceX Falcon 9 Starlink Mission

 The Starliner was launched on June 5, while Wilmore and Williams arrived at the ISS a day later.
 They were supposed to spend about seven days in orbit, but during the flight, there was a minor helium leak from the propulsion system, in addition to one noticed before the launch.
 When Starliner first attempted to approach the ISS and begin the docking process on June 6, five out of its 28 thrusters failed.
 Boeing managed to activate four of them, and the docking was subsequently completed successfully.
 Additionally, NASA analyzed an issue with a valve in the service module that was not properly closed.